jantordeu/KPS/README.md

  * `heal.isDiseaseDispellable` - Returns the raid unit with disease debuff to dispel
  * `heal.isPoisonDispellable` - Returns the raid unit with poison debuff to dispel
  * `heal.isCurseDispellable` - Returns the raid unit with curse debuff to dispel
- * `heal.hasAbsorptionHeal` - Returns the raid unit with an absorption Debuff
+ * `heal.hasBuffCount(<BUFF>)` - Returns the count for a specific Buff on raid e.g. heal.hasBuffCount(spells.atonement) > 3
- * `heal.hasBossDebuff` - Returns the raid unit with a Boss Debuff
+ * `heal.hasBuffAtonement` - Returns the UNIT with lowest health without Atonement Buff on raid e.g. heal.hasBuffAtonement.hp < 0.90
  * `heal.hasNotBuffAtonement` - Returns the UNIT with lowest health without Atonement Buff on raid e.g. heal.hasNotBuffAtonement.hp < 0.90
+ * `heal.hasNotBuffGlimmer` - Returns the lowest health unit without Renew Buff on raid e.g. heal.hasNotBuffRenew.hp < 0.90
  * `heal.hasNotBuffMending` - Returns the lowest health unit without Prayer of Mending Buff on raid e.g. heal.hasNotBuffMending.hp < 0.90
  * `heal.hasNotBuffRenew` - Returns the lowest health unit without Renew Buff on raid e.g. heal.hasNotBuffRenew.hp < 0.90

- * `heal.atonementHealthRaid` - Returns the loss Health for all raid members with buff atonement
+#### Hekili
+Uses the Hekili AddOn to determine the combat rotation.
+You must specify a blacklist of Spell ID's which will be ignored by the rotation.

+Members:

 #### Keys